darwaishx/celebrity-recognition/1-celebrity-recognition/README.md

 ## Open SageMaker Instance

-1. After CloudFormation template is complete, Click on the Output tab and click on the SageMakerInstanceName.
+1. After CloudFormation template is complete, Click on the Output tab and click on the link for NotebookInstanceName.

 ![](assets/cf-4.png)

-2. Click on the Open button and you will be redirected to Jupyter UI.
+2. From your SageMaker instance click on the Open button.

 ![](assets/cf-5.png)

-4. You will now be redirected to the Jupyter UI.
+3. You will now be redirected to the Jupyter UI.

 ![](assets/jupyter-home.png)

-5. Click on New and then Terminal.
+4. Click on New and then Terminal.

 ![](assets/sagemaker-new-terminal.png)

-6. You should now see Terminal like below:
+5. You should now see Terminal like below:

 ![](assets/sagemaker-terminal.png)

-7. In the terminal type:
+6. In the terminal type:
 - cd SageMaker
 - git clone https://github.com/darwaishx/celebrity-recognition.git

 ![](assets/sagemaker-gitclone.png)

-8. Go back to Jupyter home screen by clicking on the Jupyter logo on the top left and refresh to see the folder celebrity-recognition.
+7. Go back to Jupyter home screen by clicking on the Jupyter logo on the top left and refresh to see the folder celebrity-recognition.

 ![](assets/git-folder.png)

-9. Click on celebrity-recognition, then 1-celebrity-recognition and then CelebrityRecognition.ipynb to open the notebook.
+8. Click on celebrity-recognition, then 1-celebrity-recognition and then CelebrityRecognition.ipynb to open the notebook.

 ![](assets/m1-notebook.png)

-10. Follow the directions in the notebook to run each cell and review it's output.
+9. Follow the directions in the notebook to run each cell and review it's output.

 ## Completion
 You have successfully use Amazon Rekognition to identify celebrities in images an videos.
 In the next module, [Recognize Custom Celebrities ](../2-recognize-custom-celebrities), you will learn how to recognize your custom celebrities in the images and videos.